IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/require-variadic-function-argument.md

 Here, the author of the code made a typo and forgot to supply the thing to be inserted into the array.

-This rule requires that you always pass at least one argument to a variadic function (as long as that function does not have any other arguments).
+This rule requires that you always pass at least one argument to a variadic function.

 Note that this function is hard-coded to not throw an error with `console.log`, since it is relatively common to use it with no arguments in order to print a newline.